-Doug serves on the Editorial Board of Sign Language Studies and Disability Studies Quarterly.
+Doug serves on the Editorial Board of Sign Language Studies, Disability Studies Quarterly, and Deaf Studies Digital Journal.
 He has served as a consultant and on-air commentator for an award-winning PBS documentary, "Through Deaf Eyes" and for a National Public Radio broadcast, "Beyond Affliction: The Disability History Project."
 He is currently an advisor for a PBS documentary film biography in development,"Becoming Helen Keller," and for the online Disability History Museum (www.disabilitymuseum.org).

 Doug Baynton received his PhD from the University of Iowa in 1993.